Rockwell Studio/RSLogix 5000

 If there are many versions of a Project that will be managed by the Agent, each version should be installed.

 NOTE: A Professional Edition license is required if using FactoryTalk Linx.
-See FactoryTalk Linx Configuration for more information.
+See FactoryTalk Linx Configuration for more information. (including the .NET 8 (x86) runtime, which is normally installed alongside Studio 5000, but this should be confirmed)

 In addition, any additional vendor software must be licensed and installed on PC running the Copia Agent. (i.e. EDS files, Add-on's etc.)